the-avid-engineer/InfrastructureCli/README.md

 ### Template

 This is the template of the deployment.
 For the sake of re-usability, you probably want to use `@Fn::IncludeFile` here and specify the complete template elsewhere.
-More on this in the Template File Extensions.
+More on this in the JSON Extensions.

 #### AWS CloudFormation